Three months to sway CODC over museum move

 2021-06-11T10:28:23+12:00

 The News 11 June 2021 Central Otago Heritage Trust chairman David Ritchie has successfully convinced the Central Otago District Council to delay bringing museum management in-house.
-The district’s museum sector now has three months to convince the council it can work together on a management model to co-ordinate museum activities and collections in the Cromwell, Vincent, Teviot and Maniototo wards.
-When developing the 2021-31 long-term plan last year, the council suggested it create a new heritage role and manage all museums in-house.
-The role would be funded by $49,000 in previously allocated council grant funds and part rate-funded at $35,000.
-At [...]
+The district’s museum sector now has three months to convince the council it can work together on a management [...]

 Three months to sway CODC over museum move2021-06-11T10:28:23+12:00